 Who is at the greatest risk of influenza?

-The Centers for Disease Control (CDC) strongly recommends that everyone older than six months old get the influenza vaccine.
-Seniors, pregnant women, and young children are most at risk of complications or death from flu symptoms, but anyone with weakened immunity or health problems should make the annual shot a priority.
+The Centers for Disease Control (CDC) strongly recommends the influenza vaccination starting at six months old.
+Seniors, pregnant women, and young children are most at risk of complications or death from flu symptoms, yet anyone with weakened immunity or health problems should make the annual shot a priority.